 Treatment for an alcohol use disorder should always take into consideration the severity of the disorder, physical and mental health needs, readiness to change, and history of past treatment attempts.

-At Arbor Place, we have alcohol treatment professionals who can work with you to treat alcohol addiction.
-We have locations in Eau Claire, Menomonie, and River Falls.
+At Arbor Place, we have alcohol treatment center professionals who can work with you to treat alcohol addiction.
+We have locations in the Eau Claire, Menomonie, and River Falls area.
 Don’t wait – things can get better.

 Start here for patients.
 Start here for loved ones.